Alphaproteobacteria: Evolution and genomics

-Comparative analyses of the sequenced genomes have also led to discovery of many conserved insertion-deletions (indels) in widely distributed proteins and whole proteins (i.e. signature proteins) that are distinctive characteristics of either all Alphaproteobacteria, or their different main orders (viz.
+Comparative analyses of the sequenced genomes have revealed many conserved insertion-deletions (indels) in widely distributed proteins and whole proteins (i.e. signature proteins) that are distinctive characteristics of either all Alphaproteobacteria, or their different main orders (viz.
 Rhizobiales, Rhodobacterales, Rhodospirillales, Rickettsiales, Sphingomonadales and Caulobacterales) and families (viz.
 Rickettsiaceae, Anaplasmataceae, Rhodospirillaceae, Acetobacteraceae, Bradyrhiozobiaceae, Brucellaceae and Bartonellaceae).

-These molecular signatures provide novel means for the circumscription of these taxonomic groups and for identification/assignment of new species into these groups.
-Phylogenetic analyses and conserved indels in large numbers of other proteins provide evidence that Alphaproteobacteria have branched off later than most other phyla and Classes of Bacteria except Betaproteobacteria and Gammaproteobacteria.
+These molecular signatures provide a means to circumscribe the taxonomic groups and to identify and assign new species accurately.
+Phylogenetic analyses and conserved indels in large numbers of other proteins provide evidence that Alphaproteobacteria have branched off later than most other phyla and classes of Bacteria except Betaproteobacteria and Gammaproteobacteria.

-The phylogeny of Alphaproteobacteria has constantly been revisited and updated.
+Other phylogenetic debates turn on the placement of Magnetococcidae and the protomitochondrion.
 There are some debates for the inclusion of Magnetococcidae in Alphaproteobacteria.
-For example, an independent proteobacterial class (Etaproteobacteria) for Magnetococcidae has been proposed.
+For example, an independent proteobacterial class ("Candidatus Etaproteobacteria") for Magnetococcidae has been proposed.
 A recent phylogenomic study suggests the placement of the protomitochondrial clade between Magnetococcidae and all other alphaproteobacterial taxa, which suggests an early divergence of the protomitochondrial lineage from the rest of alphaproteobacteria, except for Magnetococcidae.
 This phylogeny also suggests that the protomitochondrial lineage does not necessarily have a close relationship to Rickettsidae.

-Incertae Sedis
+Incertae sedis

 The following taxa have been assigned to the Alphaproteobacteria, but have not been assigned to one or more intervening taxonomic ranks: